mars0i/majure/doc/tips.md

 `defrecord`.
 (I'm a little bit surprised at that.
 I wonder if I didn't use `defrecord` in the best possible way.)

+All of the five class creation macros allow implementing interfaces. but only `proxy` and `gen-class` allow you to extend a class (such as `SimState`).
+However, `proxy` is potentially the slowest of the five methods, because it uses an extra level of indirection to execute methods, and it's more limited than `gen-class` in many ways.
+I think that `proxy` is unlikely to be a good choice for use with MASON if you want optimal speed.
+You can use `reify` instead, for example, to create a Clojure equivalent of an inner class, if the class doesn't need to extend a class.
+Neither `reify` nor `proxy` has built-in ways to store state, though you may be able to use a closure, perhaps with atoms or some other reference type, to associate state with a `reify` or `proxy` object.

+Note that I tried using `reify`, `proxy`, and `gen-class` to define the inner class in `Students`.
+They were all equally fast.
+I suspect that the `proxy` version was no slower simply because this class doesn't do much.
+But maybe `proxy` is faster than I think.

+Overall, `gen-class` is the most flexible way to create classes in Clojure.
+I used it define `Students`, subclassing `SimState`, and to define `StudentsWithUI`, subclassing `GUIState`.
+I don't think `proxy` can do everything needed for these classes.

+### Mutable state

 Only `deftype` allows *multiple* mutable fields, using the `:unsyncronized-mutable` or `:volatile-mutable` keywords.

-Only `proxy` and `gen-class` allow you to inherit from an existing class such as `SimState`.
-The other macros only allow you to implement interfaces.
-However, `proxy` is potentially the slowest of the five methods, and it's more limited than `gen-class` in many ways.
-I think that `proxy` is unlikely to be a good choice for use with MASON if you want optimal speed.
-You can use `reify` instead, for example, to create a Clojure equivalent of an inner class, if the class doesn't need to inherit.
-Neither `reify` nor `proxy` has built-in ways to store state, though you may be able to use a closure, perhaps using atoms or some other reference type, to associate state with a `reify` or `proxy` object.

-`gen-class` is most flexible of the ways to create Clojure classes.
-I use it to subclass `SimState`.
-I don't think `proxy` can do everything needed for this use.
+(There is a scary warning about these options in the docstring for `deftype`, but my understanding is that these options are unproblematic as long as you're not going to have multiple threads accessing the same field.)

-However, `gen-class` only allows a single mutable field.
+`gen-class` only allows a single mutable "state" field.

-To get an effect like multiple mutable fields with `gen-class`, or with `defrecord`, you can use one of Clojure's reference types.
-For example, to have mutable state with `gen-class`, you can store Clojure atoms in a Clojure `defrecord` objects that's stored in the state variable, or store a `deftype` object with mutable fields, in the state variable.
-There are other options, but those seem the best.
+One way to get an effect like multiple mutable fields with `gen-class`, or with `defrecord`, is to use one of Clojure's reference types.
+For example, to have mutable state with `gen-class`, you can store Clojure atoms in a Clojure `defrecord` objects that's stored in the state variable.

-`deftype` with mutable fields was a little bit faster than `defrecord` with atoms; I used `deftype` to go from 50% of Java speed to 60% of Java speed.
+Another alternative is to store a `deftype` object  with mutable fields in the state variable.
+There are other options, but those seem the best.  `deftype` with mutable fields was a little bit faster than `defrecord` with atoms; I used `deftype` to go from 50% of Java speed to 60% of Java speed.
 (Using `deftype` for this purpose is very verbose, though--I ended up with four similar signatures for each field.
 If I find I really need this extra speed, maybe I'll write some kind of macro to generate the code.
 This is a little tricky to do with type hints.)

+Another alternative is to stored data in the state field using Java arrays, which you can create in Clojure using functions such as `make-array` and `double-array`.

-There is usually no problem with using fields inherited from a superclass defined in Java from within the same Clojure class definition (probably: the same namespace).
+Note that there's no problem with using fields inherited from a superclass defined in Java from within the same Clojure class definition (probably: the same namespace).
 They can be accessed as if they were Java methods called from Clojure, i.e. with expressions such as `(.random students)` to get the random number generator defined in the SimState superclass of the `Students`.
 You can modify these instance variables using `set!`.

 ### Interfaces